loxilb-io/killercoda-examples/loxilb-3node-1client-lb/intro.md

 LoxiLB was built with this in mind and it in this tutorial you will learn:

 * How to configure **LoxiLB**: How to setup it and How to use loxi CLI.
-* How to do a troublue shoot.
+* How to do a troubleshoot.
-* How to test a performance.
+* How to test performance.

 ### Feedback